orb-lang/helm/doc/md/design/dramatis-personae.md

 I see no reason to declare the other types to be "primitives", because Lua semantics don't require it\.
 The fact that we can't say `(2):times(print, "hello")` is a matter of syntax\.
 I'll grant you, it would be pretty cool if we could\!
+We can control the meaning of `2 + tab` with metamethods, that's good enough\.

 So sometimes it's quite sensible to refer to a table as an "object", when we're considering it as a concrete artifact in the Lua runtime\.
 But usually